robertmitchellv/robertmitchellv.github.io/content/2015-01-23-First-Kaggle-Submission--Random-Forest-Classifier.md

 Title:  "First Kaggle Submission&#8212;Random Forest Classifier"
 Date:   2015-01-23 13:8:00
+Category: Python
-Categories: Python, Random Forrest, Kaggle
+Tags: Random Forrest, Kaggle
+Author: Robert Mitchell

 I have seen kaggle mentioned on twitter a lot; mostly by the data scientists and researchers I look up to, but there's never been much confidence that the